 INDIGENOUS ENGAGEMENT AND CONSULTATION

-The project team wish to acknowledge that the project is located on the traditional territory of the Anishinaabeg and Haudenosaunee.
+The project team acknowledges that the project is located on the treaty and traditional territory of the Anishinaabeg and the traditional territory of the Haudenosaunee.

 To acknowledge a traditional territory is to recognize its long history, one that predates establishment of European colonies.
 It is also to acknowledge a territory’s significance for the Indigenous Peoples who lived, and continue to live, upon it and whose practices and spiritual beliefs are intrinsically bound to these lands and waters.